-No matter how magical a trip to Disney can be, there are always those people that seem to forget their manners and end up causing others discomfort.
+No matter how magical a trip to Disney can be, there are always those people who seem to forget their manners and end up causing others discomfort.
 You know, the parent who is wielding a stroller like a race car or the 6’5 person who snakes their way through the crowd to stand in front of you during the stage show.
+These are people who obviously have not read our list of things you should not do at Disney.

 Here are 5 Things You Should Not Do at Disney: